 Durometer Sizing Guidelines

-- At least 101a – Wheels marked with this durometer are known to be the hardest and the fastest.
+- At least 101a – Wheels marked with this type of hardness are recognised to be the hardest and the fastest.
 The problem is that it also has the least amount of grip.
 It is not effective on rough and slick surfaces.
 It only works well for advanced and professional users.

-- 88a to 95a – In comparison to the previous scale, this range is known to be a bit faster and harder.
-It still has a good grip although it is slightly lower when compared to the previous one.
+- 88a to 95a – when compared to the preceding scale, this collection is well recognised to be a slightly quicker and tougher.
+It still has a decent grip although it is somewhat lower when compared to the previous one.
 Such wheels are ideal for rough surfaces and streets.

-- 83b to 84b – Those wheels that use the B scale are known to be extremely hard.
-They measure twenty points lower when compared to the A scale.
-It is to give the scale the chance to extend twenty more points in case of really hard wheels.
+- 83b to 84b – The wheels that require the “B” scale are famous for being very hard.
+They actually come up twenty points lower when they are put up against the “A” scale.
+The reason for this is to provide the scale the opportunity to cover twenty more points in likely scenario of very hard wheels.

-- 78a to 87a – Skateboard wheels with this durometer are known to be soft.
-Such softness makes them ideal for street boards, longboards, and rough surfaces.
-They also work well for boards that require plenty of grip, especially when you plan to roll over pebbles and cracks.
-Wheels with this durometer are suitable for longboards, smooth ride, rough surfaces, hills, and cruising.
+- 78a to 87a – Skateboard wheels with this type of hardness are renowned to be yielding.
+With wheels that are this soft it makes them perfect for street skating, longboards, and harsh surfaces.
+These wheels are also the best well for skateboards that need a lot of grip, particularly if you are someone who loves gliding over small rocks and pebble.
+Wheels with this hardness are best suited for longboards, smooth ride, rough surfaces, hills, and cruising.